davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

 date:   2025-10-15 20:09:15 -0400
 categories: infinite_series
 ---
-# A Strange Sum - Origins
+# A Strange Sum, Developed
 ## Recap
 In the last post, I presented a strange sum (see below).
 Are there values of omega for which this expression is mathematically defined?